Charlie-Gulian/silver-garbanzo/docs/colin/buffetology-hagstrom.md

 The company's net margin minus the average of its industry.

+The net profit margin is equal to how much net income or profit is generated as a percentage of revenue.
+This includes taxes, and so is different from operating margin.

 1. Operating Margin vs Industry >0

 The company's operating margin minus the average of its industry.